a-type/0g/packages/0g/README.md

         )}
       </>
     );
-  },
-});
+  }
+);
 ```

 Entities can only control their children's initial configuration:

-- Prefab
 - Initial Stores
 - ID

 Otherwise the child is managed by Systems like the parent.
-When an Entity is mounted it is added to the scene with its initial Stores and Prefab.
+When an Entity is mounted it is added to the scene with its initial Stores.
 When an Entity is mounted it is assigned an ID if it was not given one.
 When an Entity is unmounted it is removed from the scene.
 If an Entity is mounted and it is already present in the World data, it connects to that data.